protesilaos/my-website/_codelog/2026-07-31-re-linkarzu-what-i-need-from-emacs.md

 augment the experience, based on your specific requirements and expectations.

-## Remember that Kitty sessions build on a lot of experience
+## Remember that Kitty sessions build on top of existing experience

 Taking a step back, consider that what Kitty provides is not something you get up-and-running with as a new user of terminal emulators.